Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 9, Magic Scholar.

-You have studied your magic over the course of your adventures. you gain the following benefits
+You have studied your magic over the course of your adventures.

 * You learn one additional Cantrip from the same list you choose your Magic Initiate Spells from.
 * Choose one 3rd-level spell from the same list you have chosen your Magic Initiate Spell from.
 You learn that spell and can cast it at its lowest level.
 You can cast it once using this feature without expending a spell slot.
 You must finish a long rest before you can do so again.